Affiliate links on Android Authority may earn us a commission. Learn more.

 However, while the OnePlus 9 supports Qi wireless charging at 15W, the OnePlus 11 loses support for wireless charging altogether.
 The OnePlus 9 also supported reverse wireless charging for topping up low-power wireless gadgets like compatible earbuds.
 If those are features you value with the OnePlus 9, you should maybe stick to that phone or consider other options.

-In terms of battery life, the OnePlus 9 can last a full day but won’t quite carry you into a second day of use, especially if you are a heavy gamer.
+Regarding battery life, the OnePlus 9 can last a full day but won’t quite carry you into a second day of use, especially if you are a heavy gamer.
 The OnePlus 11 has more endurance and can last close to two days with moderate use, meaning a mix of social media, light gaming, and web browsing.

 OnePlus 9 vs OnePlus 11: Price